 Innovative, open-ended problem solving is deeply embedded in our programs.
 This thought process is naturally in alignment with entrepreneurship.
 The ideas and skills learned in our classes help students take theoretical concepts and translate them in real world marketable products and startup companies.

 Brown has been a leader in entrepreneurial education, and several startup companies have been formed by Brown alumni.
-Entrepreneurial classes are taught at the undergraduate level through the BEO program and at the master's level through the PRIME and IE Brown MBA programs.
+Entrepreneurial classes are taught at the graduate level through the PRIME, EMSTL, and IE Brown MBA programs.

 Roots of Entrepreneurial Education